-With age folks may be less active and this can lead to stiffer joints and muscles.
-And its also true that as we get older theirs less fluid to lubricate joint movement, and the cartilage thins.
-But as always theirs other factors to consider.
+With age, folks may be less active and this can lead to stiffer joints and muscles.
+And it's also true that as we get older theirs less fluid to lubricate joint movement, and the cartilage thins.
+But as always their other factors to consider.

 Not getting enough fluids and dehydration can lead to tight stiff muscles.
 Since muscles are active tissues, they require the most water in the body.